AlibabaCloudDocs/alikafka/intl.en-US/Quick-start/Step 4: Use the SDK to send and subscribe to messages/Use the default endpoint to send and subscribe to messages.md

     log4j.appender.STDOUT.layout.ConversionPattern=[%d] %p %m (%c)%n
     ```

-2. Create a Kafka configuration file.
+2. Create a Kafka configuration file kafka.properties.

     ```
     ## Configure the endpoint.
 Set it to the default endpoint displayed on the Instance Details page in the Message Queue for Apache Kafka console.